-- Persons hosting or sponsoring University-sanctioned events where alcoholic beverages will be served must attend an Alcohol Awareness Workshop through the Office of Student Affairs.
-Students of the law school must attend the Alcohol Awareness Workshop through the Law Student Affairs office. - 2.
-Persons requesting approval for serving alcoholic beverages at events sanctioned by GGU must complete and submit a Request for Approval to Serve Alcoholic
+- Persons hosting or sponsoring University-sanctioned events where alcoholic beverages will be served must attend an Alcohol Awareness Workshop through the Division of Student Success.
+Students of the law school must attend the Alcohol Awareness Workshop through the Law Student Support office. - Persons requesting approval for serving alcoholic beverages at events sanctioned by GGU must complete and submit a Request for Approval to Serve Alcoholic Beverages at University and/or Law School Sponsored/Hosted Events. - For University-sanctioned events where alcoholic beverages will be served and the attendees are predominantly or exclusively employees, approval must be obtained from the Office of Human Resources. - 4.
+For University-sanctioned events where alcoholic beverages will be served and the attendees are predominantly or exclusively students, approval must be obtained from the Dean or Associate Deans for the Division of Student Success.
+In cases where an event is initiated by students of the law school, approval must be

-- Beverages at University and/or Law School Sponsored/Hosted Events. - For University-sanctioned events where alcoholic beverages will be served and the attendees are predominantly or exclusively employees, approval must be obtained from the Director of Human Resources. - 4.
-For University-sanctioned events where alcoholic beverages will be served and the attendees are predominantly or exclusively students, approval must be obtained from the Dean for the Office of Student Affairs.
-In cases where an event is initiated by students of the law school, approval must be obtained from the designee within Student Affairs, Law School. - 5.
-The Dean for the Office of Student Affairs, the Associate Dean for Student Affairs, Law School, and/or the Head of Human Resources may impose whatever further condition(s) and/or restriction(s) they think necessary in order to ensure compliance with this policy.
+- obtained from the designee within Student Affairs, Law School. - 5.
+The Dean or Associate Deans for the Division of Student Success, the Associate Dean for Student Affairs, Law School, and/or the Head of Human Resources may impose whatever further condition(s) and/or restriction(s) they think necessary in order to ensure compliance with this policy.